School voucher: France

 In France, parents can choose between public and private schools, with about 20% of students attending private institutions.
 Most private schools operate under contract with the government, which covers teachers' salaries and requires adherence to the national curriculum.
 These schools charge low fees for other costs.
 Non-contracted private schools have more curricular flexibility but charge higher fees, as they fund teacher salaries independently.
 Homeschooling is permitted but tightly regulated, with restrictions tightened in 2022 to limit it to specific cases, such as for students with disabilities or those in nomadic communities.

 Ireland

-In Ireland, most schools are state-aided Catholic parish schools, funded through government grants and per-student fees, regardless of whether schools charge additional fees.
-A minority of fee-paying schools receive state aid, prompting criticism for perceived unfair advantages.
-Parents and students may choose their schools, and schools failing to attract students risk losing funding and teaching posts.
-Multi-denominational schools, organized by parents as non-profit entities, have grown in popularity.
-Free third-level education, introduced in 1995, increased overall university attendance, particularly among lower-income students, though debates persist about reintroducing fees.
-The system is perceived to have achieved very successful outcomes for most Irish children.
+Ireland does not use a school voucher system.

 Sweden

-Sweden introduced a school vouchers system (skolpeng) in 1992, allowing parents to choose between public and privately-run independent schools (fristående skolor).
+Sweden introduced a school vouchers system (skolpeng) in 1992, allowing parents to choose between public and privately run independent schools (fristående skolor).
 Both school types receive public funding from the local municipality solely based on student enrollment.
 By 2008, over 10% of students attended independent schools, with enrollment rising rapidly.